Bankruptcy Chapter 7 Means Test

 What Is the Means Test?

 The main goal of the means test is to discover higher-earning debtors who can pay back some or all of their debt in Chapter 13 rather than allowing them to discharge their debt in Chapter 7.
 Although Chapter 7 filers might lose any property they can't "exempt" or protect, filers don't directly repay any debt.
-Unless they own valuable nonexempt property they really want to keep, most filers who have a choice between Chapters 7 and 13 opt for Chapter 7.
+Unless they own valuable nonexempt property they really want to keep, most filers who can choose between Chapters 7 and 13 opt for Chapter 7.

 Chapter 7 Means Test Steps